Characterisation of distributions via record-like observations: Declarations

-This research was partially funded by grants PID2020-116873GB-I00 and TED2021-130702BI00 from the Ministry of Science and Innovation.
-The authors are members of the research group \textit{E46\_23R: Modelos Estocásticos} of DGA (Aragón, Spain).
+\textbf{Funding} This research was partially funded by grants PID2023-150234NB-I00 and TED2021-130702BI00 from the Ministry of Science and Innovation.
+The authors are members of the research group \textit{E46\_23R: Modelos Estoc\'asticos} of DGA (Arag\'on, Spain).